bnb-chain/greenfield/docs/architecture/03-token_economics.md

 Greenfield use Lock/Unlock mechanism to ensure the total circulation of BNB on both chain is always less than the initial total supply:
-1. The transfer-out blockchain will lock the amount from source owner addresses into a system controlled address/contracts.
+1. The transfer-out blockchain will lock the amount from source owner addresses into a module account or smart contract.
-2. The transfer-in blockchain will unlock the amount from the system controlled address/contracts and send it to target addresses.
+2. The transfer-in blockchain will unlock the amount from module account or contract and send it to target addresses.
 3. Both networks will never mint BNB.

 Refer to [cross chain model](./07-cross-chain.md) to get more details about the mechanism.